schmalls/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/About.md

 Provides essential information about objects in Windows PowerShell.

 ### [about_Object_Creation](about_Object_Creation.md)
-Explains how to create objects in  Windows PowerShell.
+Explains how to create objects in  Windows PowerShell?

 ### [about_Operators](about_Operators.md)
 Describes the operators that are supported by Windows PowerShell®.